mdlayher/mdlayher.com/content/blog/corerad-a-new-ipv6-router-advertisement-daemon.md

 I've [written](/blog/) and [spoken](/talks/) about IPv6 and NDP a few times in the past, but if you want a quick intro or refresher, [check out my blog](/blog/network-protocol-breakdown-ndp-and-go/).

-NDP RAs are allow clients to discover an IPv6 default route and gain connectivity to the IPv6 internet.
+NDP RAs allow clients to discover an IPv6 default route and gain connectivity to the IPv6 internet.
 On top of that, SLAAC allows advertising a prefix which clients use to generate their own addresses, so most home users will never need to deploy a DHCPv6 server.